anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 [^tip-lock-inspector]: It is useful to keep in mind that it can be used in many other places such as specifying multiple colliders for PhysBone.
 [^merge-skinned-mesh]: Root Bone and Anchor Override are impossible to merge automatically I think.
 If you know any good algorithm, please tel me that.
-[^mesh]: In this document mesh means SkinnedMeshRenderer, not the Mesh asset in Unity.

 Reduce polygons with BlendShapes which shrink parts of the body {#remove-mesh-by-blendshape}
 ---